rust-lang/miri/README.md

 Some of these are **unsound**, which means they can lead to Miri failing to detect cases of undefined behavior in a program.

+* `-Zmiri-always-two-phase` causes all `Unique` retags to be treated as two-phase retags.
+This generally has the effect of delaying tag invalidation due to `&mut` until a write occurs.
 * `-Zmiri-disable-abi-check` disables checking [function ABI].
 Using this flag is **unsound**.
 * `-Zmiri-disable-alignment-check` disables checking pointer alignment, so you